ganesh-krishnan/diceWebScrape/README.md

 While this seemed like a reasonable approach, it was quite clear that the keywords from this approach were dominated by domain-insenstive keywords.
 For example, almost every job posting at the end has a sentence similar to the following:

-"______ is an equal opportunity employer.
+"FOO is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color national origin, sex, age status as a protected veteran, or status as a qualified individual with disability."

 These common keywords like race, religion etc. were dominating the analysis.
 To remove these, I found the most frequently occuring keywords across all fields (not just data science).
 I then eliminated these keywords and ranked the remaining data science keywords.